k27dong/mywebsite/README.md

 + Heroku
 ```

-Update 20201009: Website had been migrated to heroku due to operating costs.
+Update 20201009: Website had been migrated from GCP to heroku due to operating costs.

 ### Local Development
 (Requires Docker)